 Ask for volunteers (or the whole group) to respond to the following questions.

 - Everyone except God has sinned – TRUE

 - Jesus always lived in the right – TRUE

-- When paid for his own wrongs on the cross – FALSE
+- Jesus paid for his own wrong actions on the cross – FALSE

 - Bad people never do anything in the right – FALSE

 - If a person does one wrong, their name belongs in the wrong – TRUE

 - If we trust in Jesus, he can move our names to the right – TRUE